astropy/reproject/docs/explanation/footprints.rst

-For interpolation-based algorithms, the footprint array can either take a value of 0 or 1, but for the 'exact' algorithm based on spherical polygon intersection, and in future for the drizzle algorithm, we can actually find out what fraction of the new pixels overlapped with the original image.
+For interpolation-based algorithms, the footprint array can either take a value of 0 or 1, but for the 'exact' algorithm based on spherical polygon intersection, we can actually find out what fraction of the new pixels overlapped with the original image.

 To demonstrate this, we take the same example as in the :ref:`quickstart` guide, but this time we reproject the array using both the interpolation and 'exact'